FlakySL/actix_failwrap/src/tests/README.md

 is being abstracted, this project uses `cargo-llvm-cov` and expects a coverage of at least 80% which is mostly accomplished with unitary testing.

+You can know how much coverage you accomplished by running `make test-coverage-get`, which will print the percentage directly.

 ## Running The Tests

 This project uses make for some command recipes.
-You can run `make test_code` and it will test the application using the correct parameters.
+You can run `make test-code` and it will test the application using the correct parameters.

 It is not recommended to rely on `cargo test` because parameters may change depending